The world's leading automated proofreading software

 MDR e-Labeling

-Ensuring e-IFUs are aligned with your printed Instructions for Use leaflets
+Maximizing Consistency: Aligning e-IFUs with Printed Instructions for Use

 The EU Medical Device Regulations (MDR) states any device manufacturer with a website must publish user information in electronic form.
 Other international jurisdictions already have similar requirements, all of which place new emphasis on e-Labeling as a discipline, which can be defined as the electronic publishing of labeling content, including Instructions for Use (IFU).